Venues

 By Air

-Goa’s only airport is at Dabolim and it is around 30 kms from Goa’s capital Panaji, which is where our festival is.
+Goa has two airports now: at Dabolim and at Mopa, which are 30 km and 35 km away respectively from Goa’s capital Panaji, which is where our festival is.
 Several budget airlines, and India’s national carrier Air India, operate direct flights to Goa from Mumbai, Delhi, Chennai, Kolkata, Bengaluru, Hyderabad and several other cities.
-A return flight to Mumbai with a low cost airline can cost Rs 5,000 if booked well in advance.
+A return flight to Mumbai with a low-cost airline can cost Rs 5,000 if booked well in advance.

 By Road